 - Lake Quinault Lodge – Lake views, a private balcony, and breakfast in the historic Roosevelt Dining Room.

 Pro tip: Sequim is another great place to stay, 20 minutes east.
 It’s quieter with lavender fields, parks, and stores like Costco and Michaels.
+This is a great spot for cheaper lodging but a smidge further from everything.

 Forks